-Each year the Circle grants awards and scholarships to female graduate students and it honors female “Rising Star” pre-tenure faculty staff members.
+Each year the Circle grants awards and scholarships to women graduate students and it honors women “Rising Star” pre-tenure faculty staff members.
 The deadline to apply for the 2016 awards is Tuesday, February 23rd, 2016.

 Each spring, the Women's Philanthropic Leadership Circle (WPLC) makes several awards of up to $2,500 to graduate students.
-Female graduate students enrolled full-time (with a minimum of 6 credits) for the 2016-17 academic year in non-licensure degree programs who expect to complete their degrees by summer 2018 are eligible to apply.
+Women graduate students enrolled full-time (with a minimum of 6 credits) for the 2016-17 academic year in non-licensure degree programs who expect to complete their degrees by summer 2018 are eligible to apply.
 Students enrolled for dissertation-only credits are also eligible.

 Previous recipients are not eligible to submit applications.